adam-wozniak/website/_projects/2021-08-07-measuring-team-health.md

 The result of exploring this led to creating my own framework called [The PTAR Framework](https://rangle.io/blog/measuring-team-health-and-engagement) (Project, Team, Account, Recognition) and successfully implementing it on some of our biggest teams and accounts.

-To read more about this, head on over to [Rangle’s blog](https://rangle.io/blog/measuring-team-health-and-engagement).

 ![](/images/ptar-framework-chart-01.png)

 ![](/images/ptar-framework-chart-02.png)